Texas Senate, District 24

-District 24 of the Texas Senate is a senatorial district that currently serves all of Bandera, Bell, Blanco, Brown, Burnet, Callahan, Comanche, Coryell, Gillespie, Hamilton, Kerr, Lampasas, Llano, Mills, San Saba counties and portions of Taylor and Travis counties in the U.S. state of Texas.
+District 24 of the Texas Senate is a senatorial district that currently serves all of Bandera, Bell, Burnet, Coryell, Gillespie, Kerr, Kimble, Lampasas, Llano, Medina, and Sutton counties and portions of Atascosa and Williamson counties in the U.S. state of Texas.

-The current Senator from District 24 is Pete Flores.
+The current senator from District 24 is Pete Flores.

-Top 5 biggest cities in district
+Biggest cities in the district

 District 24 has a population of 798,189 with 596,939 that is at voting age from the 2010 census.

 Election history

 Election history of District 24 from 1992.